-Notes to Condensed Consolidated Financial Statements (dollars in thousands except per share data)
+Notes to Condensed Consolidated Financial Statements (dollars in thousands) (unaudited)

 The deposit placed by NVR pursuant to the fixed price purchase agreement is deemed to be a variable interest in the respective development entities.
 Those development entities are deemed to be variable interest entities ("VIEs").
 Therefore, the development entities with which NVR enters fixed price purchase agreements, including the joint venture limited liability corporations, as discussed below, are evaluated for possible consolidation by NVR.
 An enterprise must consolidate a VIE when that enterprise has a controlling financial interest in the VIE.
-An enterprise is deemed to have a controlling financial interest if it has i) the power to direct the activities of a VIE that most significantly impact the entity's economic performance, and ii) the obligation to absorb losses of the VIE that could be significant to the VIE or the rights to receive benefits from the VIE that could be significant to the VIE.
+An enterprise is deemed to have a controlling financial interest if it has i) the power to direct the activities of a VIE that most significantly impact the entity's economic performance, and ii) the obligation to absorb losses of the VIE that could be significant to the VIE.

 NVR believes the activities that most significantly impact a development entity's economic performance are the operating activities of the entity.
-Unless and until a development entity completes finished building lots through the development process to be able to sell, the process of which the development entities' equity investors bear the full risk, the entity does not earn any revenues.
+Unless and until a development entity completes finished building lots through the development process, with respect to which the development entities' equity investors bear the full risk, the entity does not earn any revenues.
 The operating development activities are managed solely by the development entity's equity investors.